Dr. Rita Oates's Page

 For about 8 years I led the ed tech office at Miami-Dade County Public Schools, the nation's fourth largest district.
 There we pioneered use of interactive technologies with ELL students through a co-development project with Jostens Learning Corp., who matched the $5 million provided by the Florida Dept. of Education.
 We had computer take-home programs in Title I with fabulous results.
 After Hurricane Andrew, I co-authored a FIPSE grant for professional development that had tremendous impact on teachers, Project Infusion.

-Today, as a VP at ePals, the social learning network, I get to help teachers and students discover powerful ways to collaborate on global project-based learning and simple pen pal exchanges.
-With almost 16 million users in 200 countries and territories, we provide many opportunities for teachers to join existing projects or create their own powerful connections.
-It's great to tell teachers and school districts about something free too...everything we offer, thanks to our 21st c. funding model.
+While a VP at ePals, the social learning network, I helped teachers and students discover powerful ways to collaborate on global project-based learning and simple pen pal exchanges.
+With users in 200 countries and territories, ePals provides many opportunities for teachers to join existing projects or create their own powerful connections.
+It's great to tell teachers and school districts about something free too...not everything from ePals, but many great things.

-I've written 10 books and more than 100 articles about technology in education, including one on professional development in technology published by NSBA and several that survey the state of ed tech in education for MDR.
+I've written 13 books and more than 100 articles about technology in education, including one on professional development in technology published by NSBA and several that survey the state of ed tech in education for MDR.
+The most recent book, Digital Trends in Education Marketing, was published by MDR in 2013.

 My first job was a high school language arts and journalism teacher a rural district in Kansas, where my students produced a page in the local newspaper each week, along with their own newspaper in the school.
 I also taught in an experimental high school in Kansas City, Kansas, and in Shawnee Mission.
 And for a year, I worked at Phi Delta Kappa, the education society, a terrific think tank of the leaders in educational thought.